 What are Buñuelos?

-(City center) This is a family run churreria located in Plaza Picasso, just on the west edge of old town.
-They offer breakfast, snacks and drinks all day long and are just steps away from Majuelo Park and the Aquarium.
+(City center) This is a family-run churreria located in Plaza Picasso, just on the west edge of the old town.
+They offer breakfast, snacks, and drinks from 09:00 – 17:00 and are just steps away from Majuelo Park and the Aquarium.
 We have a video of them making churros below, so take a peek.
 It is wonderful for outdoor dining and people watching.
 Their churros are absolutely delicious every time and always served with a smile!
+Churros for takeaway or eat in the plaza and soak up the surroundings.

 This is just a little walk up churreria located in the heart of P4 near the Rio Verde elementary school.
 It is on the corner of Calle Mariana Pineda and Calle Tetuán.
-This one isn’t really about the social aspect, but it is great for a quick snack in the morning, when you are on the go.
+This one isn’t really about the social aspect, but it is great for a quick snack in the morning when you are on the go and looking for churros takeaway.

-(Beach) This place is located right on the on the paseo at the beach, where Calle Guadix and San Cristobal Beach meet.
-It is very popular on the weekends, so if you want to get a seat try to arrive before 11am.
+(Beach) This place is located right on the paseo at the beach, where Calle Guadix and San Cristobal Beach meet.
+It is very popular on the weekends, so if you want to get a seat, try to arrive before 10 am.
 If you arrive later, not to worry something will open up.
-They also have a walk up take away window, if you want a ration to go.
+They also have a walk-up takeaway window, for a ration of churros take away.
 This is where you want to go for beach views and to socialize with the locals and friends.
+Churros Take Away or Eat There!

 I know it is part of the culture to enjoy your churros at the churreria, by dipping them in chocolate or perhaps with just a sprinkle of sugar.
-I’d like to also recommend a little something to go.
-Yes, many times we will make a churro run and order a couple of rations to go.
+I’d like to also recommend a little something to go or also known as churros take away.
+Yes, many times we will make a churro run and order a couple of rations to take away.
 We then bring them home, while they are piping hot.
 They are then placed in a large covered bowl, then we sprinkle them with cinnamon and sugar.
-After a good shake they are ready to enjoy.
+After a good shake, they are ready to enjoy.
 Yum!

 Churreria Picasso was kind enough to let us grab a video of them making a large churro.
 Oooh yum!